sans-sroc/file_exporter/README.md

 It exposes file modified time and the CRC32 hash of the file because it can be represented in float64 which then can be used as a value to a gauge metric in prometheus directly.

+## Features

+- CRC32 of all paths being monitored
+- Operations performed on paths such as CREATE, REMOVE, and WRITE
+- File modified timed (directories are omitted)

 ## Usage

 ```bash